-Do you stow unused condiment packets from fast-food restaurants?
-These packets come in handy when traveling and when you run out of something at home.
-The most common single-serve packets include ketchup, mustard, mayo, soy sauce, hot sauce, parmesan cheese, salad dressing, sugar, salt/pepper, and plastic jelly cups.
+Do you save unused condiment packets from fast-food restaurants?
+These packets can be handy when traveling or if you run out of something at home.
+Common single-serve packets include ketchup, mustard, mayonnaise, soy sauce, hot sauce, parmesan cheese, salad dressing, sugar, salt, pepper, and plastic jelly cups.

 How long can you keep single-serve packets?
 If you examine the condiment, most do not have an expiration date.
 Packets are shipped by the thousand in bulk, and the recommended “Expiration Date” or “Best By” date (established by the manufacturer) is often only displayed on the bulk container rather than stamped on the individual packets.
 These dates are not official expiration dates but quality indicators to guarantee peak flavor and product quality.
 You can safely consume products after these dates if appropriately stored in a cool and dry area.

-There is no official guideline from the USDA or FDA for condiments – or any other food.
+There are no official guidelines from the USDA or FDA for condiments or other food.
 Except for infant formula and some baby foods, Federal regulations do not require product dates (source: fsis.usda.gov).
-Sealed foil packaged condiments provide an impermeable barrier from light, air, and moisture.
-This allows the product to last for years – if not decades.
+Sealed foil-packaged condiments provide an impermeable barrier from light, air, and moisture, allowing the product to last for years if not decades.

 Guidelines:

-We referenced a handful of resources – including the manufacturer’s recommended “Best By” dates and compiled this data for some of the most common condiments.
+We referenced a handful of resources – including the manufacturer’s recommended “Best By” dates, and compiled this data for some of the most common condiments.

 Condiment | For Optimal Flavor |